Pes planus (also called flatfoot) is a deformity of the foot where the longitudinal arch of the foot is abnormally flattened.

 The longitudinal arch of the foot must be assessed on a weightbearing lateral foot radiograph.
 If the patient is unable to stand or weightbear, a simulated weightbearing radiograph should be obtained.

-In normal feet, the relationship between talus and 1st metatarsal results in a straight line being formed along their axis (Meary's angle = 0 degrees).
-This is not the case in flat feet where there will be:
+In normal feet, the relationship between the talus and the 1st metatarsal results in a straight line being formed along their axes (Meary's angle = 0 degrees).
+Pes planus, in contrasdistinction, will show:

 - loss of the normal straight line relationship

-- sag at the talonavicular joint or naviculocuneiform joint
+- a sag at the talonavicular joint or naviculocuneiform joint

-- angle of the longitudinal arch increases to be greater than 170 degrees
+- angle of the longitudinal arch increased to greater than 170 degrees

 It is important to assess: